nico-jacobs/intersection-observer-utility/README.md

 If your Plugin is initialized, you need to add a selector to all the html elements that you want to observe.
 The Default selector for that is the data attribute data-iou-trigger.

-The plugin than will attach the data attributes accordingly to the position to the viewport.
+The plugin then will attach the data attributes accordingly to the position to the viewport.

 | Data Attribute     | Default           | Options                                                     | Description                                                                                                                                                                                               |
 | :------------      | :------------     | :------------                                               | :------------                                                                                                                                                                                             |